 The airport sector contains emissions of all pollutants from aircraft, categorized by their itinerant class (i.e., commercial, air taxi, military, or general), as well as emissions from ground support equipment.
-The starting point for the 2016 version 2 (v2) platform airport inventory is the airport emissions from the January 2021 version of the 2017 NEI.
-The SCCs included in the airport sector are shown in Table 2-9.
+The starting point for the 2016v2 and 2016v3 platform year 2016 airport inventories is the airport emissions from the January 2021 version of the 2017 NEI.
+The SCCs included in the airport sector are shown in Table 2-7.

-Table 2-9.
+Table 2-7.
 2016v2 platform SCCs for the airports sector